yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields/07-electrodynamics.rst.txt

 .. [#solve_poisson_equation] My favorite solution to Poisson's equation is given by Feynman in his `lecture on electric field <https://www.feynmanlectures.caltech.edu/II_06.html>`__.

 .. [#letter_e] If using the same letter :math:`e` for the spinor and the mathematical constant was not confusing enough, it should be now by using it also for the electric charge.

+.. [#connected_feynman_diagram] Recall from :ref:`sec_cluster_decomposable_hamiltonians` that only connected diagrams contribute to the S-matrix due to the cluster decomposition principle.